jeka-dev/demo-project-springboot-headless/README.md

 # Native Spring-Boot Applications with JeKa

-This repository showcases how to:
+This repository showcases how to use [JeKa](https://jeka.dev) to:
 - Build a Spring Boot application.
 - Effortlessly create different flavors of native Spring Boot Docker images (Ubuntu, distroless).

+> *Note:* The entire demo can be executed on Windows, macOS or Linux.

 The project follows the standard structure:
 - Code is organized in the *Maven* layout (*src/main/java, ...*).